sbooth/SFBAudioEngine/README.md

 * All formats supported by Core Audio
 * DSD to PCM conversion for DSD64

-In addition to playback, SFBAudioEngine supports reading and writing of metadata for most supported formats.
+In addition to playback SFBAudioEngine supports reading and writing of metadata for most supported formats.

 ## Requirements